Into the Woods: Other productions

-A production played in Sydney from March 19 to June 5, 1993, at the Drama Theatre, Sydney Opera House.
+An Australian production played in Sydney from March 19 to June 5, 1993, at the Drama Theatre, Sydney Opera House.
 It starred Judi Connelli as the Witch, Geraldine Turner as the Baker's Wife, Tony Sheldon as the Baker, Philip Quast as the Wolf/Cinderella's Prince, Pippa Grandison as Cinderella, Sharon Millerchip as Little Red, and D. J. Foster as Rapunzel's Prince.
 Melbourne Theatre Company played the musical from January 17 to February 21, 1998, at the Playhouse, Victorian Arts Centre.
 It starred Rhonda Burchmore as the Witch, John McTernan as the Baker, Gina Riley as the Baker's Wife, Lisa McCune as Cinderella, Robert Grubb as the Wolf/Cinderella's Prince, Peter Carroll as the Narrator/Mysterious Man, and Tamsin Carroll as Little Red.

 In 2000, a U.S. regional production starred Pat Harrington, Jr. as the Narrator, Brian d'Arcy James as the Baker, Leah Hocking as the Baker's Wife, Tracy Katz as Little Red, Liz McCartney as the Witch, and Patricia Ben Peterson as Cinderella at the Ordway Center for the Performing Arts in Saint Paul, Minnesota.
+A 2005 Stratford Festival, production in Canada, directed by Peter Hinton-Davis, starred Peter Donaldson as the Narrator, Bruce Dow as the Baker, and Thom Allison as the Wolf.
 In 2009, a production was staged in Sacramento, California, by the Wells Fargo Pavilion.
 It starred Yvette Cason as the Witch, Jeffry Denman as the Baker, Vicki Lewis as his wife, Tracy Katz reprising her role as Little Red from the first national tour, Jason Forbach as the Wolf/Rapunzel's Prince, Gordon Goodman as Cinderella's Prince, Kim Huber as Cinderella, Matthew Wolpe as Jack, and Michael G. Hawkins as the Narrator/Mysterious Man.
 A 25th-anniversary co-production in 2012 between Baltimore, Maryland's Center Stage and Westport Country Playhouse, directed by Mark Lamos, cast the original Little Red, Danielle Ferland, as the Baker's Wife.
 The cast also included Erik Liberman as the Baker, Lauren Kennedy as the Witch, Jeffry Denman as the Narrator, Nik Walker as the Wolf/Cinderella's Prince, Dana Steingold as Little Red, Justin Scott Brown as Jack, Jenny Latimer as Cinderella, Cheryl Stern as Jack's Mother, Robert Lenzi as Rapunzel's Prince/Cinderella's father, Alma Cuervo as Cinderella's Stepmother/Granny/Giantess, Britney Coleman as Rapunzel/Cinderella's Mother, Nikka Lanzarone as Florinda, Eleni Delopoulos as Lucinda, and Jeremy Lawrence as the Mysterious Man.